dalibor/dalibornasevic.com/_posts/2016-12-14-figuring-out-missing-fonts-for-wkhtmltopdf.md

 CentOS release 6.7 (Final)
 ```

-After few tests I noticed that the issue is happening for Hebrew, Arabic, Chinese, Korean and Japanese, and not for Cyrillic characters for example.
+After a few tests I noticed that the issue is happening for Hebrew, Arabic, Chinese, Korean and Japanese, and not for Cyrillic characters for example.

 I did a test with ASCII only characters and compared the PDF source output locally and in production.
 The font that was selected to use in the PDF was `Nimbussanl Regular` for both.
 Here is a segment from the PDF source of the render for the `FontName`: